-The Child Development Program at WSU Vancouver offer a full-day program:
+The Child Development Program at WSU Vancouver offers full-day private preschool for children ages 2.5 to 5.

 The CDP is administered by WSU Vancouver’s Department of Human Development to give students opportunities to work with children.
 Faculty and staff also seek to enhance children’s development through support for families and children.